-A History Of Computers by Admin
+A History Of Computers

 Today, most people have a computer in their home.
 They are an integral part of our everyday day lives and help us accomplish the most simple of tasks, right down to getting a needed phone number.
 Do we really appreciate and know how the computer was first developed and where it came from?